ShoumikMajumdar/RAG_pipeline/README.md

-# RAG pipeline using LanChain
+# RAG pipeline using LangChain

 A simple retrieval-augmented generation framework using LangChain.